TheIoTLearningInitiative/AmazonWebServicesIoT/lesson_5_testing_comm.md

 * windowOpen with a value of false
 * hardwareId with the value of Edison_PYMELab

-Each service in Amazon have a cost you can check the cost associated with the services) that you are using the option Billing & Cost Management located under your account name (left side of the screen on the top)
+Each service in Amazon have a cost you can check the cost associated with the services) that you are using the option Billing & Cost Management located under your account name (right side of the screen on the top)

 ![](32.jpg)